NetizenCorp/OpenVAS-Docker/Readme.md

     gvm:
         image: netizensoc/openvas-scanner:[latest|dev] # PICK A VERSION AND REMOVE BRACKETS BEFORE COMPOSING.
 Latest is the stable image.
 Dev is the development image.
         volumes:
-          - scanner:/data               # DO NOT MODIFY
+          - scanner:/data               # DO NOT MODIFY unless establishing the external docker drive
         environment:
           - MASTER_ADDRESS=[Enter IP]   # IP or Hostname of the GVM Master container.
 REMOVE BRACKETS BEFORE COMPOSING.
           - MASTER_PORT=2222            # SSH server port from the GVM container.
 Make sure the port matches the GVM master port that was configured.